 Welcome to the Inn at Monticello

-Our bed and breakfast in Charlottesville, Virginia, carries on a tradition of gracious and personal hospitality on 5 wooded acres, with mature trees shading the house, and a pristine creek running through the stately grounds.
+Our bed and breakfast in Charlottesville, Virginia, carries on a tradition of gracious hospitality on 5 wooded acres, with mature trees shading the property, and a pristine creek running through the stately grounds.

 Breakfast at the Inn at Monticello brings fine food together with great company.
 We serve a full gourmet breakfast each morning, with guests seated like family around the dining table.
 We offer beverages in the afternoon, and our famous cookies and other sweets in the evening.

-Although guests can stay put and enjoy the peace and quiet of our award-winning Charlottesville, VA bed and breakfast inn, most choose to take advantage of our convenient location to explore some of the natural and historic sites located nearby.
-We are situated just five minutes from Monticello, the home of Thomas Jefferson, and Ashlawn-Highland, the home of James Monroe; and less than 10 minutes’ drive from historic downtown Charlottesville’s pedestrian mall, and the University of Virginia.
+Guests can relax and enjoy the peace and quiet of our award-winning Charlottesville, VA bed and breakfast inn, but most choose to take advantage of our convenient location to explore some of the natural and historic sites located nearby.
+We are situated just five minutes from Monticello, the home of Thomas Jefferson, and Highland, the home of James Monroe; and less than 10 minutes’ drive from historic downtown Charlottesville’s pedestrian mall, and the University of Virginia.
 The beautiful Piedmont Plateau of Charlottesville extends to the Blue Ridge Mountains, with more than 30 Virginia wineries and several breweries within 30 minutes’ drive.
-Notably Jefferson Vineyards is where our nation’s third president, the “Father of American Wine,” first tried his hand at viniculture.
-See why Life Magazine, Drinks Magazine and National Geographic Explorer magazine named the Inn at Monticello as the perfect place to stay when visiting Virginia wineries, or when taking the journey through hallowed ground.
+Notably Jefferson Vineyards, just a mile past Monticello, is where our nation’s third president, the “Father of American Wine,” first tried his hand at viniculture in 1773.

 The Inn at Monticello is also located in the midst of a thriving performing and culinary arts community.
 The Paramount Theater, Jefferson Theater and the Charlottesville Pavilion, located on the downtown pedestrian mall, and the John Paul Jones Arena, located on the grounds of the University of Virginia, offer headliner entertainment throughout the year.
 There are more than 50 great restaurants located with a 10-minute drive of the Inn, offering traditional and internationally-inspired foods.